Menstrual Disorders

 Review the following Questions to Ask about menstrual disorders so you're prepared to discuss this important health issue with your health care professional.

 This condition, called secondary amenorrhea, can be caused by problems that affect estrogen levels, including stress, weight loss, exercise or illness.
 Also you may experience secondary amenorrhea because of problems affecting the pituitary, thyroid or adrenal gland.
-This condition can also occur if you've had ovarian disease or have had your ovaries surgically removed.
+This condition can also occur if you've had ovarian cysts or have had your ovaries surgically removed.
 You should consult with a health care professional to determine what is causing you to skip periods.

 Other types of AUB could include: